Frequently Asked Questions: Do I Need a PTIN?

 In order to ensure efficient processing, please note:

 - Information on lines 1, 3, and 5 of Form W-12 must exactly match SSA, IRS and/or Hacienda information.
-If it doesn't match, the application will be rejected and notarized supporting documentation will be required as outlined in the Form 8946 instructions.
+If it doesn't match, the application will be rejected and notarized supporting documentation will be required as outlined in the Form W-12 instructions for line 15.